Journal des Dames et des Modes, Paris, January 22, 1817.

 The redingote is trimmed deeply at the hem with the white fur or pluche.
 Over the coat is worn a short capelet or tippet made of the same material, and she wears a large white muff, also likely of the same material.
 Note the pink shoes are also trimmed in the white fur/pluche.
 (They almost look like the house slippers my mother used to wear, way back when!)

 The pink pluche hat has the broad brim and high crown typical of the period.
 It looks as though it might be soft and unstructured, though it just as well might have a stiffened fabric under the pluche to give it more shape.
-Note that a wide length of lace that hangs down over the left side of the hat.
+Note that a wide length of lace hangs down over the left side of the hat.